Need professional legal help? Let us match you with an attorney.

 - Was the driver sitting in the driver’s seat, the passenger’s seat, or the back seat?

 A drunk or high motorist stranded away from home should take precautions before sleeping off the intoxication in a parked car.
 Avoid sleeping in either of the front seats, but especially the driver’s seat.
 Unless power is required for heat, leave the engine off and keys away from the ignition.
 Do not park and sleep along highways or in any other place that might suggest you parked after driving under the influence of marijuana.

 Marijuana DUI penalties

-Most motorists convicted of marijuana DUI face at least a criminal fine, as well as jail time in many cases.
+Most motorists convicted of marijuana DUI face at least a criminal fine and suspended license, as well as jail time in many cases.
 DUIs are typically misdemeanors, but if a case rises to the level of a felony, a prison sentence is possible.
-Probation is an alternative to incarceration frequently used in DUI cases.
+Probation or house arrest is an alternative to incarceration frequently used in DUI cases.

 It is also common for courts to suspend driving privileges for a period of months or years.
 In rare cases, usually involving repeat DUIs, judges may permanently revoke drivers’ licenses.
 Other potential penalties include:

-Punishments usually vary based on the number of offenses: First-time offenders typically face lighter penalties than those who have been convicted before.
+Punishments usually vary based on the number and severity of offenses: First-time offenders typically face lighter penalties than those who have been convicted before.
 Aggravating factors may also increase sentences, such as: